 He signed historic tax reform into law, reducing all personal income and corporate tax rates, eliminating special interest loopholes and putting more money in the pockets of every working North Carolina family.
-His economic policies have contributed to the drop of North Carolina’s unemployment rate by more than more than 2 points.
+His economic policies have contributed to the drop of North Carolina’s unemployment rate by more than two points.

 He enacted bipartisan transportation reform that will now fund projects on need, safety and economic development.

 Focused on improving North Carolina’s education, he reconvened the Education Cabinet.
 The governor created a Teacher Advisory Committee for input on issues like compensation and over-testing.
 The Center for Safer Schools was established to protect North Carolina’s students, and vocational training legislation was signed to give students greater educational pathways.

 Striving for efficient government, he established the Innovation Center to test and streamline information systems throughout state government.

 The governor’s emphasis on customer service has meant reduced wait times in the state’s Department of Motor Vehicles offices as well as extended hours at selected locations.